 In 2014, Laurent invites 11 other musicians from the European jazz and improvisation scene to join the quintet.
 Together they form the bigband MikMâäk: 16 top musicians with astonishing personalities, a repertoire composed by different band members and a savoury mix of sheet music and improvisations.
 After their debut album in 2015, they release a second album in October 2019 with live-recorded material.

 Laurent and his fellow Mâäk musicians have always been inspired by projects that mix Western improvisation music with traditions from other cultures.
 To name but a few, they worked with Les Gnawas du Maroc (Al Majmaa – 2004), Les Chasseurs Bambara du Mali (Djekoulou – 2005), South-African poets Kgafela oa Magogodi & Samantha7 (Stroke – 2008) and a group of dansers from Burkina Faso (Kawral – 2015).

 Today, the link with the African continent is stronger than ever.
 With Belgian-Tunesian singer Ghalia Benali Mâäk performs the project MwSoul.
 As Mâäk KOJO they fuse their trademark sound with that of the Anagoko’s, a Beninese family of Vodun musicians.
 And via the educational project Les Ventistes du Faso, Laurent and saxophonist Toine Thys help develop local brass sections in Burkina Faso.

-It is clear that the musical activities of Laurent Blondiau don’t have any boundaries, what makes him one of the most surprising and fascinating figures of the current jazz scene in belgium.
-In 2009 he was rewarded ‘European revelation‘ by the French jazz academy.
-He also won the Sabam Jazz Award in 2015.
+It is clear that the musical activities of Laurent Blondiau don’t have any boundaries, what makes him one of the most surprising and fascinating figures of the jazz scene in belgium.
+After being rewarded European revelation by l’Académie du Jazz de France in 2009, he won the Sabam Jazz Award in 2015.
 One year later he joined MetX as co-artistic coordinator.